jhpyle/docassemble/_docs/functions.md

   % endfor
 {% endhighlight %}

-In this example, a [Google Sheet] called "Country Data" has been shared with the "service account" that owns the credentials in `google docs credentials`.
+In this example, a [Google Sheet] called "Country Data" has been shared with the "service account" that owns the credentials in `google service account credentials`.
 The first worksheet in the spreadsheet (index 0) contains a table with headings for `name` and `longitude`, among other columns.
 The `read_sheet` function returns a list of dictionaries representing the contents of the table.

 For more information on using [Google Sheets] from [Python], see the documentation for the [gspread] module.